madanyc/workfront-learn.en/help/administration-and-setup/create-and-manage-users/create-an-individual-user-profile.md

 ---
 title: Create an Individual User Profile
-description: Learn to add users to [!DNL Adobe Workfront] by creating a single user profile from scratch or by copying an existing user.
+description: Learn to add users by creating a single user profile from scratch or by copying an existing user.
 feature: System Setup and Administration
 activity: deploy
 type: Tutorial